VPS Setup Master Guide

 apt install -y curl wget git nano unzip software-properties-common gnupg2 ca-certificates lsb-release ubuntu-keyring

-PHP 8.3 is the latest stable version with performance improvements and new features.
+PHP 8.3 is the latest stable version with performance improvements.

 Add PHP repository